 - Go to Settings > Google Account > Security > 2-Step Verification.

-- In Settings > Google Account > Personal info > Contact info, add a secondary email for account recovery.
+- In Settings > Google Account > Personal info > Contact info, add a secondary email and (optionally) a phone for recovery.
+Manage recovery info.

 - Monitor Account Activity:

-- Check Settings > Google Account > Security > Your devices for unauthorized logins.
+- Check Settings > Google Account > Security > Your devices for unfamiliar logins and sign out of devices you don’t recognize.